Search

 BFS, DFS, Dijkstra's, and A* — why graph traversal shows up constantly in AI coding problems and how to recognize when you need it.

 Graph problems are everywhere in AI coding interviews.
-Navigation between waypoints, network packet routing, dependency resolution, social network analysis, game state exploration — a surprising number of problems reduce to "find a path through a graph."
-Once you see that, the solution often writes itself.
+Navigation between waypoints, network packet routing, dependency resolution, social network analysis, game state exploration.
+If you zoom out, a surprising number of problems reduce to "find a path through a graph."
+Once you see that, the solution is nearby.

-The good news: interviewers don't expect you to walk in with Dijkstra's algorithm memorized line by line.
-What they want is for you to recognize that a problem is a graph problem, pick the right traversal strategy, and direct the AI to implement it correctly.
+Nobody expects you to walk in with Dijkstra's memorized line by line.
+Your trusty AI can write any of these algorithms in seconds.
+What interviewers care about is whether you can spot that a problem is a graph problem in the first place, pick a sensible traversal, explain to them what the algorithm is doing, and steer the AI through the back-and-forth without getting lost.
 That recognition skill is what separates candidates who flounder for twenty minutes from those who get to a working solution in five.

 What is a graph?